marshaucr/mm4dber.github.io/pre-training.md

 1. Fellows will be able to create a first draft of their research goals that can be addressed with mixture modeling in the upcoming year.

-2. Fellows will be able to identify how the MM4DBER training goals and opportunities can help them to apply mixture modeling training their research goals
+2. Fellows will be able to identify how the MM4DBER training goals and opportunities can help them to apply mixture modeling training to their research goals

 Synchronous Activity: